Key Takeaways

 How do you think French children remember all these French verb conjugations?

-If it was that difficult, they wouldn’t be able to talk at all!
+If it were that difficult, they wouldn’t be able to talk at all!

 The secret, the one thing French method should actually focus on, is the correct French pronunciation of these verbs.